Cataract Surgery St Louis

 Although cataracts result from many conditions, the most frequent cause is the natural aging process.
 Other causes may include eye trauma, chronic eye disease, and other medical conditions such as diabetes.

 Cataracts can take from a few months to several years to develop.
 Certain medications can accelerate the development of cataracts.
 Sometimes, the cataract stops developing in its early stages and vision is only slightly decreased.
-But if it continues to develop, vision is impaired, and surgical treatment is required.
+But if it continues to develop then it impairs vision and requires surgical removal.

 Pepose Vision is a worldwide leader in the research of cataract treatment and removal.
 We utilize the latest technology and provide the convenience of a surgery center in our building.
 Our surgeons are involved in your entire surgical process, including pre-op, and are recognized each and every year among the very best.